AGH University of Kraków: Metallurgy Ceremonies

-Another remarkable celebration held at the AGH UST is the Metallurgist's Day.
+Another remarkable celebration held at the AGH University is the Metallurgist's Day.
 The way in which it is celebrated is very similar to the mining ceremonies.
 The event takes place annually in May, and in addition to the official ceremonies in the Assembly Hall, the programme includes, among other things, the Metallurgy Division Student Research Clubs Conference and an academic conference.
-Metallurgical traditions, which are nurtured at the university, include the Metallurgist's Vowing ceremony, which takes place in the Main Hall of the AGH UST Main Building.
+Metallurgical traditions, which are nurtured at the university, include the Metallurgist's Vowing ceremony, which takes place in the Main Hall of the AGH University Main Building.
 Traditionally, the celebration is accompanied by a meeting of academic staff and students during the so-called karczma hutnicza (English: metallurgy tavern).

 Hoborski Science Days

-Each year, in October, the AGH UST holds Science Holidays – better known as Hoborski Science Days.
+Each year, in October, the AGH University holds Science Holidays – better known as Hoborski Science Days.
 The event aims to popularise science and its technical applications, simultaneously commemorating the figure of Professor Antoni Hoborski, a prominent Polish mathematician, the first rector of the Mining Academy.